 The first difference is the height divisions.
 A small hack can be no bigger than 154cm and a large cannot exceed 160cm.

-“A riding horse is a ‘classier’ animal than your typical hunter, yet not as refined as a hack,” says Natalie.
+“A riding horse is a ‘classier’ animal than your typical hunter, yet not as refined as a hack,” says show producer Natalie Reynolds.
 “Often horses may start out as a hack as a young horse but mature and strengthen to be a riding horse later on.”

 A good example of this is Broadshard Simplicity, who won back-to-back supreme horse titles at Horse of the Year Show in 2014 and 2015.